Albert Sidney Johnston: Relationship with Native Americans

+Views on slavery

-Johnston was a proponent of slavery and an enslaver.
-In 1846, he enslaved a family of four in Texas.
-In 1855, having discovered that an enslaved person was stealing from the army payroll, Johnston refused to have him physically punished and instead sold him for $1,000 to recoup the losses.
+Johnston's eldest son recalled that "General Johnston's views in regard to slavery were those generally held in the South, where he was born and brought up, and with whose social structure he had been identified... they were the beliefs of eight millions of people..."
+In 1846, he owned four slaves in Texas.
+In 1855, having discovered that a slave was stealing from the Army payroll, Johnston refused to have him physically punished and instead sold him for $1,000 to recoup the losses.
 Johnston explained that "whipping will not restore what is lost and it will not benefit the [culprit], whom a lifetime of kind treatment has failed to make honest."
-In 1856, he called abolitionism "fanatical, idolatrous, negro worshipping" in a letter to his son, fearing that the abolitionists would incite a servile insurrection in the southern states.
-Upon moving to California, Johnston sold one enslaved person to his son and freed another, Randolph or "Ran", who agreed to accompany the family on the condition of a $12/month contract for five more years of servitude.
+In 1856, he called abolitionism "fanatical, idolatrous, negro worshipping" in a letter to his son, fearing that the abolitionists would incite a slave revolt in the Southern states.
+Upon moving to California, Johnston sold one slave to his son and freed another, Randolph Hughes, or "Ran", who agreed to accompany the family on the condition of a $12/month contract for five more years of servitude.
 Ran accompanied Johnston throughout the American Civil War until the latter's death.
-Johnston's wife, Eliza, celebrated the lack of black people in California, writing, "where the darky is in any numbers it should be as slaves."

 American Civil War

+In the lead up to the American Civil War, rumors began to circulate that Johnston, as a known sympathizer of the southern states, would turn over control of the Federal military installations in San Francisco to clandestine southern paramilitary organizations.
+So alarmed was the Governor of California, John G. Downey, that he visited Johnston to discuss the allegations.
+Johnston responded: “I have spent the greater part of my life in the service of my country, and while I hold her commission [I] shall serve her honorably and faithfully.
+I shall protect her public property, and not a cartridge or a percussion cap belonging to her shall pass to any enemy while I am here as her representative.
+There is no man in the Union more sorely afflicted than I am at the occurrences now taking place.
+I have been long identified with Texas, her interests and public men, and her action may control my future destiny.
+But in any event I shall give due notice and turn over intact my department to my successor."
+Johnston strengthened the garrisons of all the military assets in San Francisco, transferred 10,000 muskets and their ammunition from the Bernicia arsenal to the more secure fortress on Alcatraz Island, and ordered heightened surveillance of all boats and passengers operating in San Francisco Harbor.